william-galvin/chess/README.md

 }
 ```

-But there's still a problem: I wanted a function that evaluated *one* position, but this one compares *two*.
+But there's still a problem: I wanted a function that evaluate *one* position, but this one compares *two*.

 ### "Tournament" Method
 This is probably the most significant diversion between my program and DeepChess.
 While they use the comparison directly in their tree-search, I do a non-NN-based tree-search, and then use the results to find the best candidate moves.

-Once I have a subset of the legal moves,which according to negamax and the pimitive but fast eval function are the best moves, I can use the NN to compare them to each other to find the best move.
+Once I have a subset of the legal moves,which according to negamax and the primitive but fast eval function are the best moves, I can use the NN to compare them to each other to find the best move.
 The hope is that in this way, "best" can be more about positional advantages than about material.

 Letting $f(a, b)$ be the NN comparison between positions $a$ and $b$, we should note that the model is not interiely commutative (it slightly prefers white in objectively equal positons): $f(a, b) \neq -f(b, a)$.
 It follows therein that if $f(a, b) \longrightarrow$ a > b and  $f(b, c) \longrightarrow$ b > c, it is **not necessarily true** that  $f(a, c) \longrightarrow$ a > c.